ameyaZope/netsec-lab-4/README.md

 ```bash
 sudo iptables -A INPUT -p tcp --dport 9092 -j DROP
 ```

+For enabling closed port or filtererd port detection you must use the self.syn_scanning(target_port)
+function that will enable the full syn scanning instead of the current connect scanning.

 ### Debugging Experience
 When I ran my synprobe for the first time, the machine on which I ran the synprobe ended up sending